 Even if Fannie & Freddie are not leaders in the financial crisis — and you have to be way out there in the blue to say a $5 trillion institution is un-influential — the more important truth is that a government-approved monopoly breaks the first rule of economics.
 We broke a basic law of economics and now we fail to point out the obvious error and fix the obvious error.
 It’s like a doctor performing an autopsy on a person who has starved to death and listing organ failure as the cause of death.
 Yes, maybe it’s true, but the absence of food and water should be at the center of your attention.

 How do we provide food and water to the mortgage market?
 The right place to start is to kill Fannie and Freddie.
 Why?
 Because mortgage loans are easy to make and need no special powers granted by the federal government; namely the power of monopoly.
-End of story.

 The way that we kill Fannie & Freddie could be complicated.
 That we should kill them is simple and easy.
 Yes, kill Fannie and Freddie.
-Undo the mistake started over 70 years ago when we neglected basic fundamental questions about mortgage loans and monopolies.
+Undo the mistake started over 70 years ago when we neglected fundamental questions about mortgage loans and monopolies.

 Bankers love mortgage loans because they are collateralized; because borrowers will lose shelter when they don’t pay and so they are highly motivated to pay; because repayment is assured by the income of the borrower and the value of the collateral; because they are written for large balances where one mortgage might equal 20 car loans or 200 credit cards; because they remain outstanding for years or decades.

 It was backwards from day one.
 And every economist, both right and left, should denounce this sad failure.
 Conservative and liberal should be arm-in-arm on this, but that unanimity is not what we find in the real world.
 What could be the reason for dissent?
 Do Progressive economists now believe in a single-party state?
 Do they believe in central planning?
 Are they against competition?
 Are they in favor of the creation of monopolies when there is no need for the monopoly?
 Is this why everybody is confused about Fannie and Freddie?
-Are they embarrassed to admit in public that free markets are the greatest invention in the history of the war against poverty?
+Are they embarrassed to admit in public that free markets are the great invention in the history of the war against poverty?

 You must wonder reader how many economists know mortgage loans are the easiest loans for a banker to make.
 My guess?
 Five percent of that population.
 And the percentage who have applied this knowledge to judge the future of Fannie & Freddie?
 Empty set.
 None.
 Nobody.
 Nobody has asked the fundamental questions whose obvious answers lead to obvious policies.
-Economics can be very simple.
-Especially when you understand it.

 The strangest thing in all defenses I have seen of Fannie and Freddie is that the defenses are looking at their role in the past and in the credit bubble.
 No defender asks the current question: Is it good that we have unlimited government funding available today to make mortgage loans after a radical property bust has sent private money running for the hills?

 Does having this public mortgage machine in place guarantee a greater tragedy?
 Are the affordable housing and crony job-bank and lobbying contracts worth it all?
 Do the apologists for Fannie and Freddie skip a defense of the current status of the mortgage giants because it is impossible to be anything but dumb in defending their current role?
-Is this underground fiscal stimulus smart when property prices are still above the any previous bubble high?
+Is this underground fiscal stimulus smart when property prices are still above any previous bubble high?